gsferreira/gsferreira.github.com/src/privacy.md

 - Right to opt-out of the sale of personal information (we do not sell personal information)
 - Right to non-discrimination

-To exercise any of these rights, please contact us at gui@guiferreira.me.
+To exercise any of these rights, please contact us at hello@blacklabstudios.com.

 ## International Data Transfers